 The dark green biternate leaves of Florida Bi-Colour are composed of nine leaflets and form the perfect sombre backdrop for such a bright and vivid bloom.
 The growth is slender, reaching up to 7-9 feet (2-3 metres), and generally considered deciduous, though it could be classified as semi-evergreen during a mild winter.

-Its best location is on a south or south-west facing wall with a trellis to give it support.
+Growing well in a container, its best location is on a south or south-west facing wall with a trellis to give it support.
 When planting use loam, peat, and a little bone meal and plant at least 2in (5cm) above the top of the rootball at below soil level.

 Clematis Florida Bi-Colour produces all its flowers on the current season's growth, so should be pruned hard every March.